 - Metformin exposure in utero induces long-term programing changes in fat metabolism and weight gain in male mice.

 - In male mouse and human cells, in vitro exposure to metformin reduces testosterone production, the factors involved in the secretion of steroids, testicular size, the number of Sertoli cells – the nurse cells of the germ cells and the number of Leydig cells.
 Female ovarian cells were not tested.

 - In female cows, metformin reduces steroidogenesis in ovarian granulosa cells and decreases both estradiol and progesterone secretion.

 - Metformin exposure during pregnancy leads to heavier mamas and babies one year postpartum.

 That’s about it.
 That’s all we know.
-Doctors have been giving metformin to pregnant mamas for over a decade without so much as a sufficiently controlled and conducted study to support its safety or efficacy.
+Doctors have been giving metformin to pregnant mamas for decades without so much as a sufficiently controlled and conducted study to support its safety or efficacy.
 Doctors have been prescribing this drug to pregnant mamas despite the limited research.
 And although animal studies suggest risks to maternal health and in vitro, cell culture studies indicate potential risk to fetal biochemistry, there seems to be no impetus to cease writing prescriptions or do the research necessary to delineate risks versus benefits.